-Ulcerative colitis is a form of imflammatory bowel disease, and Diptentum is used to treat the disease.
-In doing so it may decrease the symptoms of this disease, such as stomach pain, diarrhea, and rectal bleeding which would be caused by the irritation and swelling of the rectum.
+Ulcerative colitis is a form of inflammatory bowel disease, and Diptentum is used to treat the disease.
+In doing so it may decrease the symptoms of this disease, such as stomach pain, diarrhea, and rectal bleeding, which would be caused by the irritation and swelling of the rectum.
 After an attack, this medication is used to spread out the time in between the attacks.
-This medication is believed to work by blocking out the production of natural substances that cause the pain and swelling.
+This medication is believed to work by blocking out the production of natural substances that cause pain and swelling.

 This medication comes in a singular strength of 250mg.
-Remember your dose is based on your medical background and your overall response to the treatment.
+Remember, your dose is based on your medical background and your overall response to the treatment.
 If your doctor or pharmacist has given you some information in the form of a pamphlet, take the time to read up on this drug, and if you have any questions or concerns regarding this medication, please consult your doctor.

 This medication is to be taken by mouth, usually twice a day, every 12 hours.
 Or as directed by your doctor.
 You may take this medication with meals to prevent yourself from getting an upset stomach.
 Remember that the dosage given to you is based on your medical condition and your response to the treatment.
 And that you must use this medication on a regular basis to gain the most benefit.